IU SMART Lab Team

 Curriculum Vitae

 Dr. Byung-Cheol ("B.C.")
-Min is an Associate Professor and University Faculty Scholar in the Department of Computer and Information Technology at Prdue University, where he directs the SMART Lab (www.smart-laboratory.org).
-He is an affiliated faculty member with the Purdue Robotics Accelerator (PRA), the Institute for Control, Optimization and Networks (ICON), and the Institute for a Sustainable Future (ISF).
-Since 2022, Dr. Min co-leads the Realizing the Digital Enterprise (RDE) Research Impact Area, which includes 60 faculty members from six departments across the college to stimulate multi-disciplinary collaboration using socio-technical approaches.
-From 2014 to 2015, prior to his faculty position at Purdue University, He held a postdoctoral fellow position at the Robotics Institute of Carnegie Mellon University.
-At CMU, he worked on assistive robots for blind travelers in the context of human-robot interaction, funded by the NSF/NRI.
-He completed his Ph.D. in Computer and Information Technology with a specialization in Robotics from Purdue University in May 2014, where he worked on multi-robot systems and networked robots.
-He obtained his M.S. degree in Electronics and Radio Engineering with a specialization in Automatic Control from Kyung Hee University in South Korea in 2010, and his B.S. degree in Electronics Engineering from the same university in 2008.
-From 2007 to 2008, he had an internship in the Robotics and Games Lab at Griffith University in Australia, and in 2005, another internship at Kanbay in India.
+Min is a Professor with a joint appointment in the Department of Computer Science and the Department of Intelligent Systems Engineering at the Luddy School of Informatics, Computing, and Engineering, Indiana University Bloomington, which he joined in Fall 2025.
+Dr. Min directs the SMART Lab.
+Prior to joining IU, he was a faculty member at Purdue University from 2015 to 2025, serving as an Assistant Professor (2015-2020) and Associate Professor (2020-2025).
+From 2014 to 2015, before his faculty appointment at Purdue, he held a postdoctoral fellowship at the Robotics Institute of Carnegie Mellon University, where he worked on assistive robots for blind travelers in the context of human-robot interaction, funded by NSF/NRI.
+He earned his Ph.D. in Computer and Information Technology with a specialization in Robotics from Purdue University in May 2014, focusing on multi-robot systems and networked robotics.
+He received his M.S. degree in Electronics and Radio Engineering with a specialization in Automatic Control from Kyung Hee University in South Korea in 2010, and his B.S. degree in Electronics Engineering from the same university in 2008.
+From 2007 to 2008, he completed an internship at the Robotics and Games Lab at Griffith University in Australia, and in 2005, another internship at Kanbay in India.
 From 2001 to 2003, he served as a signal corpsman in the Republic of Korea Army, Aviation Operations Command.

 Dr. Min is a roboticist.
-He conducts both basic and applied research on robotics with regard to its scientific and engineering aspects, and combine practical and theoretical approaches to solve real-world problems.
-His research interests stand at the intersection of multi-robot systems and human-robot interaction, and he explores problems of planning and control, algorithms, and robot learning in these areas and applies them to field robotics and to assistive technology and robotics.
-He has worked on designing algorithms and systems to enable multiple robots to collaborate with each other in a distributed way and to work with humans as a multi-human-multi-robot team.
-He has also studied how learning methods can enable robots to flexibly interact with any humans, in any situation, anywhere.
+He conducts both fundamental and applied (use-inspired) research on robotics, exploring problems of planning and control, algorithms, and learning in real-world scientific and engineering challenges.
+His current research interests center on human-robot interaction, robot learning, and multi-robot systems.
+This includes areas such as human-robot teams, human multi-robot systems, affective computing, reinforcement learning, learning from demonstration, generative AI, multi-agent systems, swarm robotics, and distributed control.
+Recently, he has focused on designing and developing algorithms and systems to enable multiple robots to collaborate with each other in a distributed way and to work with humans as a multi-human-multi-robot team.
+He has also explored how learning methods can enable robots to flexibly interact with any humans, in any situation, anywhere.

 If you want to know more about him, you may check his official profiles out at,

-The Department of Computer and Information Technology at Purdue University
+The School of Applied and Creative Computing at Purdue University

 Dr. Min's personal website